County of Santa Barbara

 BEHAVIORAL WELLNESS DEPARTMENT

-Revenue Agreement for Alcohol and Drug Program: Early Intervention Services and
+Agreement for Alcohol and Drug Program: Early Intervention Services and Substance Use Disorder

-Joint Union High School District, for the provision of Alcohol and Drug Program: Early
+Union High School District, for the provision of Alcohol and Drug Program: Early Intervention

-Intervention Services and Substance Use Disorder Treatment Services at District schools,
+Services and Substance Use Disorder Treatment Services at District schools, with a projected

-CEQA Guidelines section 15378(b)(4), finding that the actions are governmental funding
+section 15378(b)(4), finding that the actions are governmental funding mechanisms and/or fiscal

 A-8)